johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 To facilitate the session, I wrote two user personas and gave each group a specific goal.

-1. Group A - I assigned their pick-up point as ‘Euston station’.
+1. Group A - I assigned their pick up point as ‘Euston station’.
-2. Group B - I assigned their pick-up point as ‘London’.
+2. Group B - I assigned their pick up point as ‘London’.

-I created these two groups as I wanted to gain insights into how users in Group B would behave when they only know the name of the city as a pick-up point.
+I created these two groups as I wanted to gain insights into how users in Group B would behave when they only know the name of the city as a pick up point.
 If a user has zero local knowledge of a city, how would they know where exactly to pick up the car?
 What would they do?